 Presently, it is far more difficult to stay away from technology than to involve it within the professional space.
 Rather, it is daunting to stay up-to-date with the latest advancements in technology since,

 - Novel technology can be pricey; and

 - It can be prone to bugs and errors.

-Most Indian law firms have the financial competence to embrace this technological revolution, and they should!
+Most Indian law firms have the financial competence to embrace this legal technological revolution, and they should!
 Any step forward in this direction will be a huge leap for the legal fraternity.
-Interestingly, the looming threat of COVID-19 on physical hearings have resulted in virtual court proceedings.
+Interestingly, the looming threat of COVID-19 on physical hearings has resulted in virtual court proceedings.
 This has led to drastic changes in our approach to the profession.

 - Access to Justice;

 - Litigation competencies; and

 Overview of a Comprehensive Tech Plan

 Technology has helped make our lives better, but a comprehensive legal tech plan can help make our lives smarter too.
 The majority of the population in the world uses technology in some form.
 A comprehensive legal tech plan is all about strategizing and choosing what is best for you.

 Read Also – How safe is the cloud for law firms?